Mominuddin07/CryptoTrack/README.md

 ## Learn More

-This project was created using Create React App.
+This project was created using React .

-For more information about Create React App, refer to the official documentation.
+For more information about React, refer to the official documentation.

 You can also learn more about React in the React documentation.